xiaosuyyds/MuRainBot2/README_EN.md

 * Download the releases or source code package of this project
 * Please download the python environment and use pip to install the libraries in [`requirements.txt`](requirements.txt)
 * **Releases**
-    * First, configure the account and password in go-cqhttp's `config.yml`, if necessary, you can modify the HTTP ports
+    * First, configure the account and password in Lagrange.OneBot's `config.yml`, if necessary, you can modify the HTTP ports
     * Then configure MRB2's [`config.yml`](config.yml) account and QQ number
-    * After configuring, run `go-cqhttp` and `Qsgin` server first, then run `main.py`
+    * After configuring, run `Lagrange.OneBot` first, then run `main.py`
 * **Source code package**
     * Configure the framework yourself, and modify the HTTP ports to match the framework
     * Then configure MRB2's [`config.yml`](config.yml) account and QQ number